microsoftgraph/php-connect-rest-sample/README.md

 To use the Office 365 PHP Connect sample, you need the following:

 * [PHP](http://php.net/) is required to run the sample on a development server.
 The instructions in this sample use the PHP 5.4 built-in web server.
-However, the sample has been tested on PHP 5.6 on Internet Information Services and Apache Server.
+However, the sample has also been tested on Internet Information Services and Apache Server.
 	* Client URL (cURL) module.
 The web application uses cURL to issue requests to REST endpoints.
 * An Office 365 account.
 You can sign up for [an Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=6881A1CB-F4EB-4db3-9F18-388898DAF510&DL=DEVELOPERPACK&ali=1#0) that includes the resources that you need to start building Office 365 apps.